BryanGDv/BasicMsg/README.md

 - This add-on is about messaging, with advanced options and customizable messages.
 The index of the plugin is:

 1. Options
+2. API
-2. Commands
+3. Commands
-3. Permissions
+4. Permissions
-4. Sounds
+5. Sounds

 ## 1. Options: